Biconical antenna

 In radio systems, a biconical antenna is a broad-bandwidth antenna made of two roughly conical conductive objects, nearly touching at their points.

 Biconical antennas are broadband dipole antennas, typically exhibiting a bandwidth of three octaves or more.
-A common subtype is the bowtie antenna, essentially a two-dimensional version of the biconical design which is often used for short-range UHF television reception.
+A common subtype is the bowtie antenna, essentially a flattened version of the biconical design which is often used for short-range UHF television reception.
 These are also sometimes referred to as butterfly antennas.

+Sir Arthur Lodge is the inventor of the biconical antenna.

 Properties

 The biconical antenna has a broad bandwidth because it is an example of a traveling wave structure; the analysis for a theoretical infinite antenna resembles that of a transmission line.
 For an infinite antenna, the characteristic impedance at the point of connection is a function of the cone angle only and is independent of the frequency.

 Practical antennas have finite length and a definite resonant frequency.
 A simple conical monopole antenna is a wire approximation of the solid biconical antenna and has increased bandwidth (over a simple monopole).